-MicroSeismic, Inc. and EverAware LLC announced a collaborative agreement with KIGAM to support CCUS NetZero Initiative
+MicroSeismic, Inc. and EverAware LLC Announced a Collaborative Agreement with KIGAM to Support CCUS NetZero Initiative

 Agreement to Expand the Growth of Surface and Subsurface CCUS Monitoring Solutions for the CO2 Industry and Beyond.

-We are honored to work with the highly distinguished KIGAM organization and look forward to sharing our collective knowledge to advance CCS and sustainability solutions”HOUSTON, TEXAS, UNITED STATES, May 17, 2023/EINPresswire.com/ -- MicroSeismic Inc., the global leading energy & enviromental service monitoring company along with continuous IoT monitoring provider EverAware LLC have executed a Memorandum of Understanding (MOU) with the Climate Change Response Research Division of the Korea Institute of Geoscience and Mineral Resources (KIGAM) to pursue technological cooperation associated with Carbon Capture Utilization and Storage (CCUS) in the U.S. and Korea.
+We are honored to work with the highly distinguished KIGAM organization and look forward to sharing our collective knowledge to advance CCS and sustainability solutions.”HOUSTON, TX, UNITED STATES, May 18, 2023/EINPresswire.com/ -- MicroSeismic Inc., the global leading energy & environmental service monitoring company along with continuous IoT monitoring provider EverAware LLC have executed a Memorandum of Understanding (MOU) with the Climate Change Response Research Division of the Korea Institute of Geoscience and Mineral Resources (KIGAM) to pursue technological cooperation associated with Carbon Capture Utilization and Storage (CCUS) in the U.S. and Korea.

-The Parties are currently identifying project opportunities within in U.S. and Southeast Asia and expect to begin their cooperation efforts by the fall of 2023.
+The Parties are currently identifying project opportunities within the U.S. and Southeast Asia and expect to begin their cooperation efforts by the fall of 2023.

 About Korea Institute of Geoscience and Mineral Resources (KIGAM)

-KIGAM is a world leading Geoscience research institute who seeks to lead future earth research for global prosperity and sustainability.
+KIGAM is a world-leading Geoscience research institute that seeks to lead future earth research for global prosperity and sustainability.
 To achieve carbon neutrality, the Climate Change Response Research Division efficiently responds to climate change based on CO2 underground storage and mineral carbonization.
 To predict the impact of future climate change on the Korean Peninsula's surface environment, the research studies the quaternary environment change to establish a response strategy.

 About MicroSeismic Inc.